José Siurob: Political career

 From 1917 to 1925 he was Federal Deputy for the District of Cadereyta.
-From 1926 until 1928 he was Governor of the Territory of Quintana Roo, and he forming the magnificent city of Payo Obispo, current Chetumal, capital of the territory, and the absolute pacification thereof, to take Chan Santa Cruz is due, the holy city of the Maya.
+From 1926 until 1928 he was Governor of the Territory of Quintana Roo.

 He left the government of the territory of Quintana Roo to serve as Governor of the Federal District for a little over a year, and then Head of the Department of Public Health from 1935 to 1938 and again from 1939 to 1940.
 His tenure in the Ministry for the inauguration highlighted large social projects.
 He initiated the construction of hospitals in Ixtlan de Juarez and Arcela and adapted and repaired the Leprosy Hospital Sarabia.
 He continued the work of the quarantine station in Manzanillo and Dr. Pedro Lopez Leprosy Zoquiapan.
 He also finished the Institute of Tropical Diseases.

 At the end of his office, he had left traces initiated and guidelines for the General Hospital.
 In the army he reached the highest rank of Major general.

 For reasons of health he retired from politics in 1945, as Director of Social Services of the Army.

 Governor of the Federal Territory of Quintana Roo (1927–1930).
 General brigade and medical.
 He completed professional studies at the National School of Medicine in Mexico City until 1911, when he stopped to participate in the Mexican Revolution, in which he received the rank of brigadier general.

 In this fight he participated in the taking of Tampico and San Luis Potosí, and in fighting against Francisco Villa Leon, among others.
 After the Revolution finished his medical studies.